 This study cites its review of the immature body of research surrounding the relationship between elevated CO2 and cognitive ability.
 Half of the studies reviewed indicated that human cognitive performance declines with increasing CO2 concentrations.
 The problem entailed in this study, similar to the Zanobetti study above in Example 1, is that it does not develop any underlying mechanism which could explain instances how elevated CO2 directly impacts cognitive performance.
 This is not a condition of ‘lacking mechanism’ (as sometimes the reality is that one cannot assemble such), rather one in which the current mechanism paradigm falsifies the idea.
 The study should be titled ‘Groundbreaking new understanding on the toxicity of carbon dioxide’.
 This is of earth-shattering import.
 There is a lot of science which needs to be modified if this study proved correct at face value.
 The sad reality is that the study does not leverage prior art in the least.
 As an experienced diver, I know that oxygen displacement on the order of 4 percentage points is where the first slight effects of cognitive performance come into play.
 Typical CO2 concentrations in today’s atmosphere are in the range of 400 ppm – not even in the relevant range for an oxygen displacement argument.
 However, I would be willing to accept this study in sciebam, were they to offer another mechanism of direct effect; such as ‘slight elevations in CO2 and climate temperature serve to toxify the blood’, for example.
 But no such mechanism exists – in other words, CO2 is only a toxicant as it becomes an asphyxiant.7 This study bears explanitude, it allows for an existing paradigm to easily blanket-explain an observation which might have otherwise indicated a mechanism of risk – such as score declines being attributable to increases in encephalitis, not CO2.
 It violates the first rule of ethical skepticism, If I was wrong, would I even know it?
 The authors failed in their duty to inform about the known mechanisms of CO2 interaction inside the body, and as well failed to address standing knowledge about industrial farming nutrient depletion.
 As well, this study was a play for political sympathy and club rank.
 Couching this pseudo-science with the titular word ‘Possible’ is not excuse to pass this off as science.
 Grade = D (inexpert find, harmful science).

-Example C – Orphan Question, Failing in All Seven Elements of Hypothesis, and Especially Duty to Inform of Intelligence
+Example C – Orphan Question, Failing in All Seven Elements of Hypothesis – Especially Duty to Inform of Intelligence and Wittgenstein Domain Definition (Wrong ages/Wrong study domain population and timeframe)

 A Population-Based Study of Measles, Mumps, and Rubella Vaccination and Autism.
 Madsen, Hviid, et. al. (Link)